Date Published – 20 June 2012 – Classic Rock Radio (UK)

 Now since talking about preferences, I might as well throw this in.
 I always preferred music that I could wiggle my ass to a bit.
 Something with a bit of get up and go.
 I enjoy many forms or variations of music.
 Not all, but I am somewhat open-minded as to what I listen to daily.
 My mainstays are usually hard rock and progressive rock.
 Other types of music are cool.
 I also enjoy instrumental music, from time to time.
 Some scores for movies are worth being looked into, particularly the works of John Williams.
 I know he’s not a rock n’ roll guy, but still, I’ll have to do a column on him here for y’all, one day.
 Remind me.

 Deep Purple’s ‘Purpendicular’ to me is a perfect rock album.
 From Steve Morse’s opening guitar licks of “Ted The Mechanic’ to the closing bars of the last song on the album, ‘The Purpendicular Waltz’.
-Every song is that good.
+Every composition is that good.
 Rockers, power ballads, or the in-between, it doesn’t matter for it’s all good.
 Outstanding as a matter of fact.
 For a band/artist to achieve making what I call, ‘a perfect album’, is simply incredible, to begin with.
 To me Deep Purple has done this more than once; Machine Head.
 One thing different is the guitar player.
 Ritchie Blackmore is not included in this 1996 studio release.
 Instead, we have for the first time the appearance of guitarist Steve Morse, in this already legendary group.
 Steve hits a home run on his first swing, and in the process, the other four legendary musicians just fall into place.
 This is everyone playing their A Game.

 I was very lucky in that I got to go to a show from the Purpendicular Tour.
 At the House Of Blues-New Orleans.
 A GREAT place !!!
 I loved the food!
 Fabulous party atmosphere.
-I saw King Crimson at this same location, not that long ago.
+I saw the mighty King Crimson at this exact location, not that long ago.
 Enjoyed both visits!
 I would go back, even if just for dinner, anytime the opportunity presented itself.
 One of the best guys on this side of the Mississippi went with me; Kevin Landreneau.
 We had a blast !!!
 Stood for the whole show, right in front of the stage.
 More on the location of Morse’s side.
 This would explain “Uncle G” getting not one, but two of Steve’s guitar picks.
-I noticed being so close to the stage that after each song just about, Steve would give/throw out the pick he just used to the crowd.
+I noticed being so close to the stage that almost after each song, Steve would give/throw out the pick he just used to the crowd.
 Following suit, right after he played one of DP’s greatest hits, ‘Smoke On The Water’, I reached out my hand and Steve just dropped it right in.
 How cool is that?

 The Deep Purple line-up was: